Priority Start 14 Review (discontinued)

 Brakes and Q-factor

 Child-sized, easy-pull, dual-hand brakes allowed our tester to quickly and easily stop the bike.
 Additionally, both sizes of the Priority Start (14″ and 16″) are coaster-brake-free, which allows kids to naturally pedal backwards when learning pedal.
-The bikes also have a narrow q-factor of 5.5″ (read more about q-factors on our page Kids’ Pedal Bikes: How to Choose), which prevents kids from having to splay their legs while pedaling, making each stroke more efficient.
+The bikes also have a narrow q-factor of 5.5″ (read more about q-factors on our page Best Kids Bikes: The Authoritative Buying Guide), which prevents kids from having to splay their legs while pedaling, making each stroke more efficient.

 Dual Hand Brakes and No Coaster Brake are Ideal for Kids Learning to Ride